ajaymaroju111/Credit-Card-Fraud-Detection-Using-Adaboost-and-Majority-Voting/README.md

-# Credit Card Fraud Detector
+# Credit Card Fraud Detection Using Adaboost and Majority Voting

 This project will detect fraudulent activity on consumer credit cards based on the following scenario:
 A credit card transaction is comprised of the following elements.